Ketorolac (Into the eye)

 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.

-- Make sure your doctor knows if you are using a steroid eye medicine (such as dexamethasone, prednisolone, Ciprodex®) or a blood thinner (such as warfarin, Coumadin®, Jantoven®).
+- Some foods and medicines can affect how ketorolac works.
+Tell your doctor if you are using a steroid eye medicine or a blood thinner (including warfarin).

 Warnings While Using This Medicine

-- This medicine might slow down or delay healing.
+- This medicine might slow or delay healing.

 - If you hurt your eye, develop an eye infection, or need to have eye surgery, talk with your doctor right away.
 You may need to change your medicine or stop using it.